Murder of Marcelo Arruda: Background

-The crime
+Crime

 Arruda as a vice-Mayor campaign candidate in 2020.

 Marcelo Arruda's birthday party was taking place on the premises of a club made up of public and private security agents, which had recently installed surveillance cameras throughout the premises.
 Around 9 pm, Márcio Jacob Muller Murback, one of the club's directors, accessed CCTV footage on his cell phone and watched Arruda's party about 700 meters away.
 Márcio was accompanied by Guaranho.
 In his testimony, Márcio Murback said that Jorge Guaranho initially did not react after seeing the images on his cell phone, and that he was for about 3 more hours at the Assemib barbecue.
 After that, Guaranho left Assemib and went to Arruda's birthday party at Aresf.

 Security camera footage shows a car, driven by Maranho, maneuvering before Arruda's birthday party at 11:40 pm.
 Guaranho was not known to anyone at the party and had not been invited.
 A woman (Guaranho's wife) and a small child (his son) were also in the car.
 According to police chief initially heading the investigation, Iane Cardoso, Guaranho was playing a pro-Bolsonaro song in the car.
 Arruda goes up to the driver trying to talk to him, who appears to yell at Arruda.
 According to witnesses, Guaranho voiced his support for President Bolsonaro.
 Arruda then grabs a handful of dirt from a nearby flowerbed and throws it at the driver, who in turn pulls out a gun and points it at Arruda.
 At that moment, Arruda's wife approaches the vehicle, trying to talk to those involved.
 Guaranho's wife, inside the vehicle, opens the back door, asks her husband to stop, and begs them to leave.
 As other guests approach, Guaranho leaves the place, accelerating his vehicle abruptly.